 This course provides instruction in basic computer hardware and operating systems that support software applications.
 Concepts and applications dealing with programming, software integration, Internet use, and future technological trends will be incorporated.
 Instruction in software concepts using the Microsoft Office suite software package which includes word processing, spreadsheet, presentation and publishing software will be introduced.
 Also, the importance of proper file management and computer equipment will be discussed and utilized throughout the course.
 Students will be exposed to the ethical and legal issues related to technology and online learning environments.
-This course is required beginning with the class of 2020 (in lieu of computer credit) and recommended for all students prior to taking required on-line course.
 This course is weighted on the general scale.